1. Parents have entrusted us with their child’s education for 93 years.

 9. We “find the joy in everything” by our quarterly CELEBRATION of student successes.

 10. We “make every day and every moment count” by creating teachable moments from mistakes.

-13. Our Parent Teacher Organization (PTO) raises 100% of the funds necessary throughout the year to make all our field trips free of charge for every student.
+13. Our Parent Teacher Organization (PTO) raises 100% of the funds necessary to make all our field trips free of charge for every student throughout the year.

 14. Small class sizes (average of 13.5 in K-3 and 20 in 4-8 in 2019) allow us to nurture student growth with individualized teaching techniques.

 15. Excellent Pre-3 and Pre-4 programs with flexible schedules.
 Parents can choose any increment of ½ day AM or full day school desired.

 16. Free of charge before school supervision offered every day 35 minutes before school starts.